intelij/srt-marine/README.md

 ```

-Adhered to Elixir's best practices by using pattern matching, immutability, and OTP principles.
+Tried to adhere to Elixir's best practices by using pattern matching, immutability, and OTP principles.
 Provided a Phoenix web application that serves an API for accessing consolidated AIS data reports, with built-in exponential backoff and retry logic to handle service outages gracefully.
 Additionally, it's optimized for performance using concurrency and OTP principles.

 To enhance security and efficiency in the MarineApp, I could have introduced a few improvements such as implementing CSRF protection, setting up CORS policies, utilizing Elixir's OTP principles for concurrency, and leveraging Phoenix's built-in security features.
 Additionally, there is room for improvement to ensure proper error handling and logging for better reliability.